The First Step to Mental Wellness

 When working with clients dealing with anxiety, sadness, grief, depression or anger, there is a common theme: They believe they are broken.
 It’s the one thing that a vast majority of those battling mental and emotional challenges deal with; however, it is often overlooked or unaddressed in most treatment environments.The treatment arsenal of many practitioners focuses on three areas: cause, medication and coping strategies.
 While it can be important to understand the origins of a condition, that knowledge alone is often insufficient to resolve most issues.
 Medications typically focus on symptom management and many people complain that they have negative side effects.
 Coping strategies are helpful, but like medication, they are often only managing the symptoms.
 These three areas remain important but miss one of the most essential facts about mental and emotional issues.

 The most important thing people can do is to realize that they aren’t broken or stuck.
 While someone may need help to get out of their current cycle or need help with a life transition, most treatment is predicated on the theory that something is ‘wrong’ with the person.
-Beverly says most treatment is often based on the erroneous belief that sadness, anger, depression and anxiety are “bad” emotions that need to be treated or stopped.
-She says that treatment approach hinges on the theory of a broken person—that somehow that person’s brain or body is producing too much of the “bad” emotion.
+Most treatment is often based on the erroneous belief that sadness, anger, depression and anxiety are “bad” emotions that need to be treated or stopped.

 The broken-person approach creates a situation in the sufferer’s mind that there is something wrong with them.
 They believe that they have no ability to manage the problem.
 They begin to hate that broken part.
 They try to isolate or suppress it.
 This creates a state of war within the person—the wise conscious mind against what they believe is the misguided subconscious mind and all its bad feelings.